 - 1 Extended Residence Unit (Summer) = 3 or fewer classes

 - 1/2 Residence Unit = 3 or fewer classes

 - 1/4 Residence Unit = 2 or fewer classes

-Remember that all students in Graduate School of Arts & Sciences must register in a Residence Unit category in addition to registering for specific courses.
+Remember that all students in Graduate School of Arts & Sciences must register for a Residence Unit Category in addition to registering for specific courses.